rin67630/Soft-Power-MPPT/README.md

-<b>Solar-Booster: the Swiss-Army-Knife-for-Solar Charge Controllers</b>
+<b>SCC2Buck: the Swiss-Army-Knife-for-Solar Charge Controllers and dumb Buck DC converters</b>

 The solution for solar charge controllers owners and those planning especially off-grid small installations to visualize your battery level and get deep reporting: